About This Listing

 CHECK-IN time is 2 pm or later.
 CHECK-OUT time is 11 am.
 We can usually store your bags during your last day if you're leaving later; please let us know so we can plan.

 Basic norms of peaceful, respectful, communal behavior are expected.
 The Golden Rule.
 Please be respectful of the neighbors and community.
-Recent experiences require me to note that this is not a hotel, this is our home that we are sharing with you-- please be so gracious as to recognize that.
+Recent experiences require me to note that this is not a hotel, this is our home that we are happy to share with you-- if you find something wrong please let us know.

 --SMOKING of any kind allowed outside (patio) only -- dispose of butts in ashtrays.
 NO SMOKING indoors.